 Address: Unit 18 Ravenswood Industrial Estate, Shernall Street, E17 9HQ

 All you read is love was a pop-up café/coffee shop with a twist that has just found a permanent spot in Leytonstone (next to Walthamstow).
 The twist is that it is a book café run by Danish siblings on the beautiful Hoe Street.
 Serving up sandwiches, cakes, coffee and craft beers along with DJs and writing workshops at certain times.

 Ye Old Rose and Crown offer everything that is great about Walthamstow in 2014 – variety!
 As well as being a very traditional pub, it’s also a theatre and an art gallery.
 They’ve won East London pub of the year down to its fantastic selection, and care they take of ales and also gained recognition from real ale bodies CAMRA and Cask Marque.

 Out on the pub frontage, you can enjoy pizzas from Peppe’s mobile kitchen that the pub claims are the best pizzas you’ll find in Walthamstow.

 The theatre often welcomes stand-up comedians including household names and also hosts plays.

-53 Hoe Street Walthamstow London E17 4SA
+Address: 53 Hoe Street Walthamstow London E17 4SA